arendst/Tasmota/lib/libesp32/berry_animation/docs/DSL_REFERENCE.md

 Templates provide a powerful way to create reusable, parameterized animation patterns.
 They allow you to define animation blueprints that can be instantiated with different parameters, promoting code reuse and maintainability.

+**Template-Only Files**: DSL files containing only template definitions transpile to pure Berry functions without engine initialization or execution code.
+This allows templates to be used as reusable function libraries.

 ### Template Definition

 Templates are defined using the `template` keyword followed by a parameter block and body: